jchultarsky101/pcli-sync/README.md

 #### File deleted

 If a file is deleted from the local directory, **pcli-sync** will issue a delete command to Physna.

-#### File is modified

-If the data in a file is changes, **pcli-sync** will first delete the model from Physna and then re-upload the new version to Physna.

 ### Stop the program